Multiple system atrophy

 - Biogen Australia Pty Ltd, Investigator-Initiated Research Grant for CAD software in multiple sclerosis: finished Oct 2021 (past)

 These were assessed during peer review and were determined to not be relevant to the changes that were made.View Frank Gaillard's current disclosures

 Multiple system atrophy (MSA) is a sporadic neurodegenerative disease (one of the synucleinopathies) characterized by varying degrees of cerebellar ataxia, autonomic dysfunction, parkinsonism, and corticospinal dysfunction.

 Multiple systemic atrophy is a sporadic disease, with a prevalence of 4 per 100,000 2.
-Typically symptoms begin between 40 and 60 years of age 2.
+Symptoms typically begin between 40 and 60 years of age 2.

-Clinical presentation is variable, but typically presents in one of three patterns (initially described as separate entities) 1,2:
+Clinical presentation is variable, but the disease typically presents in one of three patterns (initially described as separate entities) 1,2:

 - Shy-Drager syndrome is used when autonomic symptoms predominate

 - olivopontocerebellar atrophy demonstrates primarily cerebellar dysfunction